Sensand-AI/data-notebooks/README.md

 Please ensure your custom packages have a `test_[filename].py` which includes unit tests for the functions in the package.

-These tests do not run automatically in the buildkite pipeline, but can be run locally using the following command in a terminal: `pytest`
+These tests are run automatically in the buildkite pipeline, and can be run locally using the following command in a terminal: `pytest`

+## Updating the GIS base image

+To update the base image, add additional packages to `requirements-core.txt`.
+After committing the changes, you must manually trigger the base image build step (in Buildkite at the bottom).
+Since prior build steps use this base image, please Rebuild the pipeline (in Buildkite, top right).